Fiserv/universal-commerce/recipes/HostedPages.md

 The api between app and MAS is not part of this document.
 It’s up to the merchant to decide this part of the transaction.

-### Step 3: MAS calls uCom to getToken
+### Step 3: MAS calls uCom to Get Token

 MAS has to call uCom to get a tokenId.
-MAS should not cache the tokenId. getToken call will provide the one time session token and public key which needs to be passed to the SDK to launch Hosted Pages.
+MAS should not cache the tokenId.
+The get Token call will provide the one time session token and public key which needs to be passed to the SDK to launch Hosted Pages.

 [Click here for instructions on Creating Security Access Token](../api/?type=post&path=/v1/tokens)